Morning, Wednesday, 11th December 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar will focus on next steps for policy and organisational practice in breaking down barriers for women looking to enter or re-enter the workplace, and in closing the gender pay gap.
+This conference focuses on the next steps for policy and organisational practice in breaking down barriers for women looking to enter or re-enter the workplace, and for closing the gender pay gap.

-There will be consideration of the impact of quota rules and other innovative approaches to employment, as well as discussion of varied strategies - including what the role of legislation can be in achieving increased gender equality and cultural change.
+- Best practice, the impact of quota rules and examples of innovative approaches - as well as the role of legislation in achieving increased gender equality and cultural change.

 - Gillian Unsworth, Head, Gender Pay Gap Reporting, Government Equalities Office;